Matzah: Bread of affliction or fluffy goodness

 So there you have it folks, us weird Sephardim got it right somewhere.
 Not only that, its proper for everyone’s use and not just us “orientals.”

 In keeping with current standards for Pesach food preparation, they are all expertly prepared in under 18 minutes; which makes them equally on par with all the standards as that of crunchy matzot.

-Not that it is a comfort for some, as they are still hard to get.
 One of the reasons they are now becoming more widely available today is because of the of aid of modern technology as well.
 Such soft matzot tend to dry out very quickly and usually have to be used the same or next day.
 Though freezing has allowed them to last longer.
 But if your don’t live in one of the major communities its unpractical to try to buy these matzot and have them shipped to you as the cost of shipping can easily be double the cost of the product itself; they need to be shipped overnight in order to remain frozen.
 Nonetheless you can order them online.

 - Kitniyot: Eating Beans and Rice During Passover (hardcoremesorah.wordpress.com)

 - Passover: Health Foods and Nutritional Supplement Drinks (hardcoremesorah.wordpress.com)

 - So You Think You Know Matzo?
 (TIME)